htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``CKPT_PROBE`` :index:`CKPT_PROBE`
-    Defines the path and executable name of the helper process HTCondor will use to determine information for the ``CheckpointPlatform`` attribute in the machine’s ClassAd.
+    Defines the path and executable name of the helper process HTCondor will use to determine information for the ``CheckpointPlatform`` attribute in the machine's ClassAd.
 The default value is ``$(LIBEXEC)/condor_ckpt_probe``.

 ``ABORT_ON_EXCEPTION`` :index:`ABORT_ON_EXCEPTION`